Remarks on 1-motivic sheaves: Further results on --motivic sheaves.

-\subsubsection{Alternative definition of $1$--motivic sheaves}
+\subsection{Alternative definition of $1$--motivic sheaves}

-We will see that any $1$--motivic sheaf admits a presentation as cokernel of a morphism $F_1\to F_0$ of group schemes where $F_1$ is discrete and the reduced subgroup of the identity component of $F_0$ is semiabelian.
-This fact was used to prove Lemma \ref{lem.shv10}.
-We start showing some vanishing results on $2$-fold extensions.
+We now see that any $1$--motivic sheaf admits a presentation as cokernel of a morphism $F_1\to F_0$ of group schemes where $F_1$ is discrete and the reduced subgroup of the identity component of $F_0$ is semiabelian.
+This fact was used to prove Lemma \ref{lem.shv10} and Proposition \ref{pro.voe}.
+We start by showing some vanishing results for $2$-fold extensions.

 \begin{lemma} Let $N$ be a finite connected commutative group scheme over $k$ and $L$ a discrete group.
-Then $\Ext^2(N,L)=0$ \end{lemma} \proof Let $n$ be the order of $N$.
-The homomorphism $\Ext^1(N,L/nL)\to \Ext^2(N,L)$ is surjective and the first group is trivial over a perfect field.
+Then $\Ext^2(N,L)=0$ \end{lemma} \proof Let $n$ be the order of $N$ and $\Ext^1(N,L/nL)\to \Ext^2(N,L)$ the boundary map deduced from the exact sequence $0\to L\to L\to L/nL\to 0$.
+This homomorphism is surjective and the first group is trivial over a perfect field.

 \begin{lemma} Let $E,L$ be discrete groups.
-Any $2$-fold extension as in \eqref{eq.F} becomes trivial after pull-back along a suitable epimorphism $\tilde E\to E$ of discrete groups. \end{lemma} \proof It is sufficient to prove that any extension $\eta\colon 0\to G/L\to {\mathcal F}\to E\to 0$ splits after pull-back along a suitable epimorphism of discrete groups $\tilde E\to E$ (\cf \cite{BVK}, 3.7.5, Step~1).
+Any $2$-fold extension as in \eqref{eq.F} becomes trivial after pull-back along a suitable epimorphism $\tilde E\to E$ of discrete groups. \end{lemma} \proof It is sufficient to prove that any extension $\eta\colon 0\to G/L\to {\mathcal F}\to E\to 0$ splits after pull-back along a suitable epimorphism of discrete groups $\tilde E\to E$ (\cf~\cite{BVK}, 3.7.5, Step~1).